Contact Now For A Personalized Case Analysis

 While there is certainly an abundance of serious felony criminal charges handed down to offenders all across America every year, misdemeanor criminal charges far outnumber felonies.
 There are serious misdemeanors such as domestic assault and there are light misdemeanors such as trespassing, and thousands of possible crimes that fall in between.
 The list of possible misdemeanors is certainly too long to write.

-Every day in America, many good people make mistakes they often immediately regret and find themselves charged with a misdemeanor.
-Additionally, there are many laws on the books that overreach and border on societal regulation, but whether we agree with them or not, the law is the law, and if you’re charged with a misdemeanor you’ll likely be surprised at the damage one simple charge can do, to your life, your finances, and your future—especially your future.
+Every day in America, many good people make mistakes they immediately regret, yet they find themselves charged with a misdemeanor.
+Additionally, there are many laws on the books that overreach and border on societal regulation, but whether we agree with them or not, the law is the law, and if you’re charged with a misdemeanor you’ll likely be surprised at the damage one simple charge can do to your life, your finances, and your future.

 Police procedures are often invasive and sometimes put people in situations where it is their word against the arresting officer’s word, and as you might imagine it is not uncommon for the prosecution to try to sway a jury based on that.
 As a result, many people are charged, arrested, and sent to jail every year for crimes they did not commit.
 If you find yourself in this situation, you’re going to need a skilled criminal defense attorney on your side.
 In Woodlyn, PA, and across Pennsylvania in general, criminal laws are strict and it only takes one misdemeanor to severely impact your life.
 A conviction for a misdemeanor crime will stay on your record, and public records are easy to access.
 Many companies perform background checks, many landlords perform background checks, and all are influenced by what they find.
 What will they find on you?
 Do you want a simple scuffle at a bar to ruin your life?
 That criminal conviction could impact your ability to have the career you want, and possibly deny you the opportunity to rent an apartment from some landlords.